CISecurity/ControlsAssessmentSpecification/control-6/control-6.4.rst

 --------
 * M1(i) = (For each endpoint "i") 1 if an endpoint's logging configuration complies with the organizations logging policy; 0 otherwise.
 * M2 = The number of endpoints from Input 1
+* M3 = List of compliant endpoints
+* M4 = List of non-compliant endpoints

 Metrics